Renown Park

 An assessment of population growth drivers in Renown Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Renown Park statistical area (Lv2) is around 1,823 people.
-This reflects a growth of 160 individuals since the 2021 Census, which recorded a population of 1,663.
-The increase is inferred from AreaSearch's estimation of the resident population at 1,791 following examination of ABS ERP data released in June 2024 and an additional 11 validated new addresses since the Census date.
-This results in a density ratio of 2,893 persons per square kilometer, placing Renown Park (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's population growth of 9.6% since the 2021 census exceeded both the state (8.7%) and metropolitan areas, making it a growth leader in the region.
+As of Feb 2026, the estimated population of the suburb of Renown Park is around 1,825.
+This reflects a growth of 162 people since the 2021 Census, which reported a population of 1,663.
+The increase is inferred from AreaSearch's estimate of 1,791 residents following examination of ABS data released in June 2024 and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 2,896 persons per square kilometer, placing Renown Park in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's growth rate of 9.7% since the 2021 census exceeded both the state (9.0%) and Greater Adelaide averages.
 Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, significant population increase is forecast for the Renown Park (SA2), expected to grow by 449 persons to reach 2,272 by 2041 based on aggregated SA2-level projections.
-This reflects an overall increase of 22.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made using weighted aggregation methods.
+Looking ahead, above median population growth is projected for statistical areas across the nation.
+Renown Park is expected to increase by 449 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.9% over the 17 years.

 Frequently Asked Questions - Population